Subject (Course): Introduction to Exporting (Export, Import). Syllabus:

-- Understand the nature of exporting and the difficulties that may arise.
+- To understand the nature of exporting and the difficulties, that may arise.

-- Learn about Import export transactions, the difficulties with them and how to
+- To learn about import and export transactions, the difficulties with them and how to

 This will be achieved by:

 - Examining the fundamental questions related to the export process.

 - Analysing the challenges to overcome in an export transaction.